Cost estimate: Construction cost estimates

 Estimates for the cost of facility construction are a major part of the cost estimate domain.
 A construction general contractor or subcontractor must normally prepare definitive cost estimates to prepare bids in the construction bidding process to compete for award of the contract.
 Although many estimators participate in the bidding and procurement processes, those are not a necessary function of cost estimate preparation.
 Earlier estimates are prepared by differing methods by estimators and others to support the planning process and to compare with bids.
+Accurate cost estimation is crucial in the early phases of a construction project, as it helps contractors assess feasibility, allocate resources effectively, and ensure that the project stays on budget.
+Many builders and contractors turn to construction estimating services to support the bidding and planning stages of a project.
 One way to make those estimates is by determining the resources needed (e.g., the amount of construction material quantities that are required) and then multiplying the estimated construction material quantities by the corresponding unit cost.
 One advantage of making estimates in this way is that it allows for the segregation of quantities and costs.
 This way they can be updated separately as new information becomes available.
 They can also be tracked separately allowing decision makers to make better decisions about the project during its conceptual phase.